 Consumer Facing Messaging Guidance

 The health insurance marketplace remains open for business -- open enrollment is November 1 through December 15.
-Despite many efforts to foster uncertainty, the marketplace is open and you will be able to enroll in a plan for 2021.
+The marketplace is open and you will be able to enroll in a plan for 2021.

 Open enrollment is November 1 through December 15.